sweattep/modern_quotes/README.md

 >You cannot write an email while making a presentation

 >Ultimately, Mary was traced to a total of around 50 typhoid cases and three deaths.
 This is tragic, no doubt, but George Soper himself later admitted that this was not as large a toll as other carriers who were discovered after Mary received a life sentence in quarantine.

+>In its very earliest stages, the symptoms of the deadly flu could mimic those of the milder strain of influenza and even the common cold.
+Moreover, those familiar with the publicity surrounding the famous Typhoid Mary knew that some diseases could be spread by healthy carriers.